amazonniches/amazonniches.github.io/_posts/2016-08-09-xbox-one-hdr.md

 ### Takeaway
 As we have written in another [article](http://www.myhdrtv.com/blog/2016/08/09/HDR-and-war.html), 4K HDR is still filled with controversial disputes between manufacturers and content creators.
-And it is precisely these controversies that make it more exciting piece of innovation.
+Xbox One S could only disrupt and intensify these controversies as manufacturers and content creators fight each other for market shares from the gamers.
+It is precisely these controversies that make HDR a more exciting piece of innovation.